-That sums up the features guests would want to see in your app.
+That sums up the hotel booking app features guests would want to see in your app.
 But there’s still much work to be done because you need to think about how your app will look, feel, and perform.

-The architecture defines how the components of your system interact with each other.
+The architecture defines how the components of your hotel app interact with each other.
 It could make the app run butter-smooth or be riddled with lags, so here’s what you can do to ensure your app works as intended:

 - A multi-tenant SaaS architecture requires fewer upfront expenses, has fewer maintenance costs, and allows distributable computing resources for better performance